Abhishekk124/IWP-project/README.md

-# Festival Stall Pre-Order and Pickup Website
+# Festival Stall Pre-Order and Pickup System

 ## Project Overview
 A real-time web application that allows festival attendees to browse food stalls, view menus, place pre-orders, and select pickup times.
 Stall owners can manage incoming orders through a dedicated dashboard, updating order statuses from "Pending" to "Preparing" to "Ready for Pickup".
+Built with React + TypeScript frontend, Express.js backend, and MongoDB database.

 ## Project Requirements Checklist